Astronaut Wives Club: Notable 'Astronaut Wives'

 Annie Glenn was born Anna Margaret Castor in Columbus, Ohio, on Feb.
 17, 1920, to Homer and Margaret Castor.
-The family moved to nearby New Concord, Ohio, where Mr. Glenn's family lived, and the two became childhood playmates.
+The family moved to nearby New Concord, Ohio, where John Glenn's family lived, and the two became childhood playmates.
 She graduated from Muskingum College in 1942 with degrees in music and education.
 She and Glenn married in 1943 and had two children.
 She had stuttered badly from childhood and in 1973 received successful treatment and in 1979 gave her first speech.
 She became an advocate for people with speech disorders and an adjunct professor of speech pathology at Ohio State University.
 In 1987, the American Speech-Language-Hearing Association created an annual award in her honor.
-She was widowed in 2016 and died May 19, 2020, at age of 100, due to complications from COVID-19.
+She was widowed in 2016 and died May 19, 2020, aged 100, due to complications from COVID-19.

 Louise Shepard was nicknamed "First Lady in Space" when her husband Alan Shepard became the first astronaut into space.
 She became "the group’s first fashion icon", and clothing stores sold the outfit she wore to the White House to celebrate the launch.

 Jo Schirra, born in Seattle to Donald and Josephine Fraser, married naval aviator Wally Schirra in 1946.
 She died on April 27, 2015.

 Rene Carpenter, born Rene Price, met Scott Carpenter when she was working as an usherette at a theater.
 They married in Boulder, Colorado, on September 9, 1948.
 In November 1949 she had their first child, Scott Jr., and thirteen months later their second child, Tim, who died at six months while they were living in San Diego, where her husband was in flight training.
 The couple had three more children.
 The Washington Post in 1961 described her as a "striking platinum blonde".
 Life ran a first-person feature on her experience during the launch of Aurora 7.
 She and Scott Carpenter divorced, and she moved with their children to Bethesda, Maryland.
 She had a syndicated newspaper column entitled "A Woman, Still" and from 1972 through 1976 was a TV presenter, first with Everywoman and then with Nine in the Morning.
 She worked for the Committee for National Health Insurance.
 She later married Lester Shor, a real estate developer.

 The wives of the Next Nine astronauts, chosen in 1962, began meeting in December 1963.
 The Next Nine or New Nine wives included Pat White, Marilyn See, Marilyn Lovell, Susan Borman, Jane Conrad, Jan Armstrong, Faye Stafford, Barbara Young, and Pat McDivitt.